Music of Brittany: Binioù bras

 The binioù bras (literally the "big binioù"), or Great Highland bagpipe, was imported in the late 19th century, and became popular in the 1930s.
 It is now used in solo performances, along with a bombarde in a duo, and as part of the bagad, a kind of pipe band.

-The idea of bagad comes from the World War 2: Breton soldiers saw pipe bands in Scotland, and brought the idea and instrument back with them to Brittany.
-There, they added bombardes along with the bagpipes drums and called the ensemble bagad (which means "company" in Breton).
-Those ensembles gained in popularity in the 1950s, just before the folk revival began and remain very popular to this day.
+The idea of the bagad comes from World War II: Breton soldiers saw pipe bands in Scotland, and brought the idea and instrument back with them to Brittany.
+There, they added bombardes along with the bagpipes drums and called the ensemble bagad ("company" in Breton).
+These ensembles gained in popularity in the 1950s, just before the folk revival began, and remain very popular to this day.